rid4z/book-lending-system/README.md

 Some notable features aside from the core functionalities described are:
 1. User authentication with secure session cookies
-2. Secure password storage via salted hashing
+2. Secure password storage via salted hashing (bcrypt with built-in salt)
 3. Handling due dates and overdue dates calculations
+4. Automatic book availability synchronization based on active loans in the database
+5. Late fee calculation (₹10 per day) for overdue books with return functionality

 ---